-The number of shares that may be delivered under the 2008 Plan may not exceed 4.1 million plus any shares remaining available for delivery under the 2000 Plan as of the date of shareowner approval of the 2008 Plan.
-The number of shares that may be delivered under the 2008 Plan in respect of awards other than options and stock appreciation rights may not exceed 1.4 million.
-In addition, under the 2008 Plan, (i) no more than 1.4 million shares may be granted in the form of restricted stock or delivered in payment of restricted stock units or performance shares; and (ii) stock appreciation rights (SARs) may not be granted with respect to more than 100,000 shares.
-No single participant may receive in any fiscal year, under the 2008 Plan or any other plan:
+The number of shares that may be delivered under the Amended 2008 Plan in respect of awards other than options and stock appreciation rights may not exceed 1.8 million, an increase of 400,000 shares over the amount authorized in the 2008 Plan.
+In addition, under the Amended 2008 Plan, (i) no more than 1.8 million shares may be granted in the form of restricted stock or delivered in payment of restricted stock units or performance shares (an increase of 400,000 shares over the amount authorized in the 2008 Plan); and (ii) stock appreciation rights (SARs) may not be granted with respect to more than 100,000 shares.
+No single participant may receive in any fiscal year, under the Amended 2008 Plan or any other plan: